 Gaggan is a restaurant in Bangkok, Thailand named after owner and executive chef, Gaggan Anand.
 Chef Anand was born in Kolkata, India and became the first chef of Indian descent to intern for Ferran Adrià of elBulli fame.
 Like his mentor, Chef Anand’s uses molecular gastronomy techniques in the preparation and presentation of his food.

-To cap off a landmark 2017, Gaggan received two stars with the recent release of the first ever Bangkok Michelin Guide.
-Seven years young and Gaggan’s star continues to rise.
+To top it off, Gaggan received two stars in the inaugural edition of the Bangkok Michelin Guide.
+Eight years young and Gaggan’s star continues to rise.

 In spite of the restaurant’s success, Chef Anand has announced he’ll be closing Gaggan in 2020 to open a 10-seater weekend-only restaurant in Fukuoka, Japan.
 It’s for this reason why we wanted to experience Gaggan as soon as possible.
 It will only get more popular as 2020 draws near, so you may want to book a table now while you still can.